 We wouldn’t personally recommend going below this amount unless you are on a very tight budget as as the accommodation gets a lot more basic and amenities such as the air-conditioning stops working.

-For a full list of our accommodation recommendations in Hanoi see our Hanoi accommodation guide.
+For a full list of accommodation in Hanoi during your dates click here.

 Our accommodation recommendations in Hanoi